 - Ads personalization – presenting contextual ads based on users’ activities and interests.

-Let’s drill down each category, and analyze the expected impact of the deprecation of GAID — with the assumption that the Android Privacy Sandbox will go live as with the suggested roll-out timeline.
+Let’s drill down each category, and analyze the expected impact if GAID is deprecated — with the assumption that the Android Privacy Sandbox will go live as with the suggested roll-out timeline.

 Marketing performance measurement (attribution)

 In Android, the two main attribution methods are Google Play Referrer and ID Matching (GAID).
 When reviewing the proposed changes being made to these types of attribution methods, we noticed that Google’s latest Privacy Sandbox documentation doesn’t discuss the following: